Perception Simplex: Verifiable Collision Avoidance in Autonomous Vehicles Amidst Obstacle Detection Faults: Software-in-the-loop Simulation

-\item \textit{Invalid}: In some instances, vehicle control becomes unstable, leading to the vehicle going out of the road boundaries.
-This occurs most commonly at high initial velocities.
-Such instances are marked invalid and their results are not included in the rest of this section.
-For each $v(0)$ $d(0)$ combination, among the 10 repetitions, at least one valid result was recorded.

-\end{itemize} We now compare the prevalence of these outcomes, among the different autonomous agent configurations.
-Figure~\ref{fig:outcomes_below} shows the outcomes when initial velocity is below the safe limit, \ie $v(0) \leq v^{safe}_{max}$ and Figure~\ref{fig:outcomes_above} shows the outcomes when initial velocity is above the safe limit, \ie $v(0) > v^{safe}_{max}$.
-In each figure, the count (Y-Axis) is the number of instances out of the total 800 that lead to the specific outcome (X-Axis), excluding Invalid.
+For each $v(0), d(0)$ and \ps configuration combination, 10 simulation repetitions are run \ie a total of 2400 instances. \footnote{ Out of any 10 repetitions, at minimum 8 instances yielded valid outcomes.
+Rarely ($0.3\%$), when initial velocity is high ($35~m/s~or~40~m/s$), AV becomes unstable and goes out of the road boundaries.
+Such instances are not included in the results. } We now compare the prevalence of different outcomes.
+Figure~\ref{fig:outcomes_below} shows the count of outcomes when initial velocity is below the safe limit, \ie $v(0) \leq v^{safe}_{max}$ and Figure~\ref{fig:outcomes_above} shows the same when initial velocity is above the safe limit, \ie $v(0) > v^{safe}_{max}$.